dolittle/Runtime/Documentation/Concepts/events.md

 {{< /alert >}}

 #### Generations
-As the code changes, the event type is also bound to change at some point.
+As the code changes, the structures and contents of your events are also bound to change at some point.
+In most scenarios you will see that you have the need to add more information to events.
 These iterations on the same event type are called _generations_.
 Whenever you add or change a property in an event you should increase this number.
 This way the filters and handlers can handle a specific generation of an event.

 For example, imagine an older generation of an event type didn't have a property.
 You can have a separate handler for that particular generation that handles the missing property.
 ```csharp